 Every few days or once a week while checking something on the map also check the open hours to see if Google informs about some holiday.
 It can be a big inconvenience if you arrive in the new city/country on Sunday (or holiday day) and nothing is working, making it a challenge to find food or local SIM card.

 Everyone travels differently but for me it was driving about (100 km or 2 hours) every day (with some rests days in between).
+You have to calculate your own speed, I usually use the calculation of 1 km per minute or 50 km per hour (because you stop for water and toilet, if it's hot days stops might happen every 30 minutes).
+Trust GPS accordingly, if it says that it less than that I will use my own calculation, if it says it will take longer probably need to rethink things (because it might be lots of slow turns and the trip might take even longer).
 The flow of the day was usually: in the evening find some point on the map far away, check available bookings -- some people suggest to book once you arrive, but I would rather know I will have some place to sleep next day --, book something, sleep, pack before checkout, usually checkout on the last minute, drive, check-in, take a shower, go explore the city, find food, repeat.

 Depending on your luck it can be really annoying and time consuming to find the accommodation.
 Usually you set some basic filters: where are you going, check-in and check-out dates, only show available properties, parking.
 Then open a few of them and check/compare if they are the good option for you.
 For example in one place parking might be paid, but it's still better/cheaper option.